 Visitors can explore nature by walking on trails (totaling 5 miles) free of charge.
 Each summer children gain in-depth knowledge leading to life-long appreciation of the natural world through week long Discovery Classes.
 Thousands of school children visit the Arboretum on field trips designed for their age and grade level.

 The Nature Center building includes the Discovery Room with interactive exhibits and activities and the Nature Shop filled with items for nature lovers of all ages.
 It is a unique place for special events such as meetings, weddings and birthday parties.

 Visitors can enjoy over 5 miles of nature trails, including forest, pond, wetland and meadow habitats.
-The grounds are open daily 7:00 a.m. – 7:00 p.m.
+The grounds are open daily 7 a.m. to dusk – Gates close at 6:30 p.m.
 The Discovery Room, inside the building, offers hands-on interactive exhibits, microscopes, touch screens and more for learning about the habitats and plant and wildlife found at the Center.
 The Discovery Room is open Tuesday-Sunday, 10:00 a.m. to 4:00 p.m.
 The Nature shop offers a wide variety of educational games and toys, books, and nature-themed merchandise.
 Hours are 10:00 a.m. to 4:00 p.m. daily.

 The mission of the Houston Arboretum & Nature Center is to provide education about the natural environment to people of all ages and to protect and enhance the Arboretum as a haven and as a sanctuary for native plants and animals.